 Ford is not aware of any accidents or injuries related to this condition.

-Dealers will inspect the driveshaft label and replace the driveshaft as needed.
-The Ford reference number for this recall is 20S65.
+Dealers will confirm that the rear suspension bolts are secured properly and replace them, if necessary.
+The Ford reference number for this recall is 21S04.